Boomer Marketing Perspective

 The problem is that many companies and marketers enamored with marketing to Millennials overlook the foundational and still fertile Baby Boomer market, or even worse they try to force fit Millennial marketing strategy and programming on Baby Boomers.
 One is plainly shortsighted.
 The other is far from optimally effective.

 The consulting practice of Tave Campbell exists to address just this conundrum.

 To understand how Tave Campbell is uniquely positioned to raise the consciousness and optimize the efforts of those charged with the Baby Boomer marketing opportunity, go to ABOUT.

-The Boomer Blog is an ongoing presentation of subjects and thought-starters that are geared to resonate with Baby Boomers today.
+The Boomer Blog is an ongoing presentation of subjects and thought-starters that are geared to resonate with Baby Boomer men and those who love them.
 Posts range from music to relationships to health and fitness to food and entertainment to words of wisdom.